jvargasmu/population_estimation/README.md

-# Population Estimation
+# Population Estimations using [POMELO](https://www.nature.com/articles/s41598-022-24495-w) (Population Mapping by Estimation of Local Occupancy rates)

 This code repository shows how to obtain population estimations using the POMELO model (see the paper "Fine-grained Population Mapping from Coarse Census Counts and Open Geodata" [here](https://www.nature.com/articles/s41598-022-24495-w)).
-In the following paragraphs, we describe the software requirements, the required input data, and how to use the scripts in the aforementioned repository to generate population maps for a given country, taking as an example the country of Tanzania.
+In the following paragraphs, we describe the software requirements, the required input data, and how to use the scripts to generate population maps for a given country, taking as an example the country of Tanzania.

 ## Software requirements